 Today we will discuss the Best Dog Breeds for Anxiety and Depression!
 With anxiety and depression rising at record levels nationwide, many are turning to alternative forms of relief.
 Some seek alternatives to prescription drugs, while others look for additional aids to use in conjunction with them.

 Animals have long proven an excellent, if somewhat mysterious, source of anxiety relief, and none more so than the trusty dog.

 Dogs have demonstrated time and again that they can perform hugely versatile tasks, from mine detection to guide dogs for the blind.
 Still, their remarkable ability to provide emotional support and be responsive to a human companion’s distress in terms of anxiety and depression makes them stand out.

 According to Stanley Coren’s book The Intelligence of Dogs, poodles are the second most intelligent dogs after border collies.
 Their intelligence also makes them excellent for anybody suffering from mental health issues.

 The Best Dog Breeds which began life as hunting dogs for the French aristocracy has evolved into one of the most popular around.
 Their optimistic demeanor and super-friendly attitude make them perfect companions around the house, but they are also more than happy going for long walks.

 Poodles are also incredibly receptive to human emotions while having quite an extraordinary capacity to learn.

-While some people can be picky about certain breeds, you’d have your work cut out to find somebody who didn’t like golden labradors.
+While some people can be picky about certain best dog breeds, you’d have your work cut out to find somebody who didn’t like golden labradors.
 Alongside their cousins, the labrador retriever, they are among the most popular canines used as therapy, guide, and rescue dogs, and it’s not difficult to see why.